Ross-Allen/TopFilms/README.md

 ## Acknowledgments

-Again, some starter-code was provided by Utah State University CS department for the purpose of this assignment.
+Again, some starter-code was provided by Utah State University's CS department for the purpose of this assignment.